bay0624/web-scraping-challenge/README.md

 - <b>Flask</b>: For building the web application.
 - <b>HTML & Bootstrap (CSS)</b>: For designing and styling the web page.
 - <b>PyMongo</b>: For interacting with the Mongo Database.
-- <b>Python</b>: For writing the function that will execute all of the scraping code.
 - <b>Pandas</b>: For designing the Mars v.
 Earth Comparison table.

 ## Resources